2025 Solar Incentives Guide for Greece, NY - Tax Credits & Rebates

 When does the federal solar tax credit end?

-The order in which incentives are applied may vary depending on which incentives you receive but usually yes, you can claim multiple types of incentives for your solar project.
-Speak to your solar installer or a local tax professional to verify you are claiming all the incentives you qualify for and applying them in the correct order.
+The order your incentives will be applied in could vary depending on which incentives you receive but in most cases yes, you can claim multiple types of incentives for your solar project.
+Speak to your solar installer or a local tax professional to confirm you are claiming all possible incentives and applying them in the correct order.

 Can I use both solar and another type of renewable energy to power my home?

 You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
 Make sure you discuss your plan with your local Greece solar installer.
-They can help you as you plan for your project and also help you understand the various incentives that you might or might not qualify for.
+They can help you as you plan for your project and educate you on the various incentives that you might or might not qualify for.

-Many solar incentives apply to a property you own that is located within the United States, and most secondary residences fall under this distinction.
+Many solar incentives are intended to apply to a property located within the United States that you own, and most secondary residences will fall under this distinction.
 There may be other solar incentives available for commercial properties, depending on the details.
-We recommend reaching out to your local solar installer and/or tax professional to better understand what incentives will apply to your specific situation.
+We recommend getting in touch with your local solar installer and/or tax professional to fully understand what incentives may apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.